jmenter/Fractal-Xplorer-Mac/README.md

 Take a look at Fractal.cl, there are a few different colorization options.
 Some use the orbit count for added zaniness.

+Also, there's a build you can download and run (you might have to allow it to run un-codesigned)

 Example:
 ![example image](https://raw.githubusercontent.com/jmenter/Fractal-Xplorer-Mac/develop/example.png "example")